 When Jack ‘King of Comics’ Kirby made his return to Marvel Comics after a short stint at DC Comics during the 1970s, he attempted to continue themes from a wild, personal, cosmic-scale project started at DC.
 This reincarnating team, evolutionarily experimented on by the gods known as Celestials, has protected Earth since primordial times and was freshly christened the Eternals!

-The 1976 series starting with “The Eternals” #1 should be read first.
+The 1976 series starting with “The Eternals” #1 is the original begnning point for the group.
 You’ll see the Eternals revealed as the inspiration for all human myths as they reappear on Earth right on time for the return of the incomprehensible Celestials.
 That series ran for 19 issues before being cancelled and is collected simply as “The Eternals by Jack Kirby The Complete Collection”!

 Also, there’s a pretty important storyline with the Eternals in “Thor” #283-291 v1 & “Thor” Annual #7 v1 that is essentially the wrap-up for the cancelled 1976 series and brings the mythological past and heroic present of The Eternals into the main Marvel Universe with Thor and therefore Spider-Man, the X-Men, and everybody else you probably know from their blockbuster films.
 Awesomely, all that side stuff has been conveniently collected in “Thor and the Eternals: The Celestials Saga”.